professor-l/ctdb/docs/SETUP_QUICK.md

 First, install dependencies:

-- PostgreSQL 13
+- PostgreSQL 13 (don't forget to also enable the service in systemd or )
-- Node.js LTS or later and the accompanying npm version
+- Node.js LTS and the accompanying npm version

 Enter the postgres shell: